Troubleshooting NVMe disks

 This document lists errors that you might encounter when using disks with the nonvolatile memory express (NVMe) interface.

-You can use the NVMe interface for Local SSDs and persistent disks.
-Only the latest generation VMs, such as M3 and Tau T2A, use the NVMe interface for persistent disks.
-Confidential VMs also use NVMe persistent disks.
+You can use the NVMe interface for Local SSDs and persistent disks (Persistent Disk or Google Cloud Hyperdisk).
+Only the most recent machine series, such as Tau T2A, M3, C3, C3D, and H3 use the NVMe interface for Persistent Disk.
+Confidential VMs also use NVMe for Persistent Disk.
 All other Compute Engine machine series use the SCSI disk interface for persistent disks.

 I/O operation timeout error